 Caroline Faeh helps individuals and businesses identify and manage risk in their property and commercial transactions in Australia.
 She assists clients to find innovative solutions that meet their commercial objectives by looking at the big picture and addressing each of their issues in order of importance.

 Her experience includes assisting clients located overseas who have property transactions in Australia and she is deft at managing complex transactions across multiple jurisdictions with ease.
-Within Australia, she has managed national conveyancing arrangements and negotiated complex land contracts across state boundaries.
+Within Australia, she has managed national conveyancing arrangements, securitisation of large scale mixed-used developments and has negotiated complex land contracts across state boundaries.

 Based in Canberra, our clients will benefit from Caroline’s ability to identify issues quickly and help them negotiate points they may not have been aware of.
 Her collegial approach is also highly valued.

 Caroline has a double-degree in Law and International Studies from the University of Canberra and a Graduate Diploma in Legal Practice from Australian National University.
 Caroline is fluent in Swiss-German, German and Spanish and has an adventurous streak.
 She loves snowboarding and came third in Australia’s longest downhill snowboard race, the Thredbo Top To Bottom.

 Last week a code for commercial rent relief was announced by Prime Minister Scott Morrison.
 It lists 14 principles that the Federal Government believes should be applied when a landlord and tenant negotiate to mitigate rent costs for tenants whose business is impacted by the COVID-19 pandemic.